mosharafMS/Azure-Data-Services-Operations/monitoring/databricks/readme.md

 Please note that Diagnostic Logs require the Azure Databricks Premium Plan.

 Log in to Azure Portal as Owner or Contributor role.
-Under the Databricks workspace in monitoring, click on Diagnostic settings and Turn on diagnostics.
+Under the Databricks workspace in monitoring, click on Diagnostic settings and Turn on diagnostics / Add diagnostic setting.
 Once you confirm, the logs should flow through.

 ![image](https://docs.microsoft.com/en-us/azure/databricks/_static/images/audit-logs/azure-diagnostic-settings.png)

+For example, once logging is configured:
+* The user accessing Azure Databricks and the user's progression through the workspace and timelines can be monitored
+* Access to secrets in secret scopes can be monitored as well